 IDA Advocates are an important part of our success

 IDA’s Advocate Network is a global community united in its efforts to protect the night from light pollution.
-Check out the work of some of our advocates, and submit your interest in joining below.
+Check out the work of some of our advocates, and sign up to join below.

 Become a Pin on the Map!

 Do you want to become a local point of contact for dark sky in your area?
 Apply to be an IDA Delegate, or to form an IDA Chapter.

 IDA Delegate: Individual advocates who have agreed to be a local point of contact and submit annual reports.
 IDA Delegates may be identified with a specialization.

 Delegates who live within existing Chapter geographies will be encouraged to participate in the local Chapter.
 If your work expands beyond their boundaries, or you are working on a particular project that deserves recognition, exceptions may be granted if coordinated with the local Chapter.

 To apply to become an IDA Delegate: